 The model of a process-based quality management system shown in Figure 1 illustrates the process linkages presented in clauses 4 to 8.
 This illustration shows that customers play a significant role in defining requirements as inputs.
 Monitoring of customer satisfaction requires the evaluation of information relating to customer perception as to whether the organization has met the customer requirements.
-The model shown in Figure 1 covers all the requirements of this I show processes at a detailed level.
+The model shown in Figure 1 covers all the requirements of this International Standard, but does not show processes at a detailed level.

-N addition, the methodology known as "Plan-Do-Check-Act" (PDCA) can be applied to all processes.
+NOTE In addition, the methodology known as "Plan-Do-Check-Act" (PDCA) can be applied to all processes.
 PDCA can be briefly described as follows.